Once you’ve approved the work we’ve gone on your development domain, contact your local studio to schedule your website going live.

 If you provide us details of your domain registrar, we may tell you that we actually need access to a different registrar or system.
 This is because your previous web design studio may have changed the registrar’s default nameservers to that of another system to suit their own internal processes.
 Without getting too technical, it’s the nameserver that controls which DNS settings are used.

-When you change a nameserver it will take a few hours for the change to take place, and you will loose all existing DNS settings.
+When you change a nameserver it will take a few hours for the change to take place, and you will lose all existing DNS settings.
 This makes it more likely that emails and third party services will go down.
 We prefer using the default registrar nameservers, but encourage leaving the nameservers where they are and not changing them in order to reduce complications going live.

 If your domain is being held by an external web design agency, they may recommend transfering the domain to another registrar.
 Transfering domains can take upto a week to take place, and it’s likely your domain will be inactive with your website down during the transfer.
 As such, we prefer to simply edit the DNS changes and not transfer the domain to avoid downtime for your domain.
 If necessary, we can transfer the domain but we’d advise against it for your benefit.